nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 Out-of-band payment initiation:
 The payment process is initiated through an out-of-band mechanism, such as a mobile app, online banking portal, or third-party provider.
 1. PSP requests A2Pay:
 The Payment Service Provider (PSP) sends an authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay credential required for the transaction.
+Note: *Details of passing the authorization request by reference are omitted for readability reasons.*
 2. Wallet asks user for approval:
 The wallet prompts the user to review and approve the transaction.
 3. User reviews the transaction: